wbsoft/parce/docs/source/examples.rst

 ========

 These are examples from the ``tests/`` directory, formatted using the bundled themes.
+Below the example is a dump of the lexed tree structure.
 Select the example language and the theme using the comboboxes.

 .. raw:: html
    :file: examples.html